alexandre7/regisco-test/regisco-test/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Deployment on firebase server

+Run firebase hosting:channel:deploy preview_name.
+Then, open the hosting:channel which should be: https://regisco-test--preview-name-h263ycgn.web.app
+\*\*\*Notes than the deployment is done but cant display the list of tasks, so no connection with the API for now.

 # TSLint

 Run the command ng lint to run the lint tests in the project